oddbird/oddleventy/content/birds/sondra.md

   github: sondrae
   dribbble: sondraeby
 summary: |
-  [Sondra Eby][sondra]
+  Sondra Eby
-  is a brand and interface designer, user-tester, author, and musician.
+  is a brand and interface designer -- as well as a marketing expert, and usability tester.

-  [sondra]: /authors/sondra/
 ---

 **Sondra spearheads our design process**